Chapter 6 Hierarchical (mixed) models

 Though it’s subtle, notice again that the implied fits for each beach have been shrunken back to the overall mean.

-Now let’s consider a model that includes both separate intercepts and slopes for each beach, while continuing to model the among-beach differences in both with random effects.
+Now let’s consider a model that includes separate intercepts and slopes for each beach, while continuing to model the differences among beaches in both with random effects.
 In other words, we’ll fit a “random coefficients” model with random intercepts and slopes for each beach.
 We have two options here.
-Either we can allow for the random intercept and slope for each beach to be a draw from a bivariate normal distribution with possible correlations, or we can insist that the random intercepts and slopes are independent.
-To write the first model in mixed-model notation, we might write \[\begin{align*} y_{ij} & \sim \mathcal{N}(A_i + B_i x_{ij}, \sigma_\varepsilon^2) \\ \left(\begin{array}{c} A \\ B \end{array} \right)_i & \stackrel{\text{iid}}{\sim} \mathcal{N}_2 \left(\left(\begin{array}{c} a \\ b \end{array} \right), \left(\begin{array}{cc} \sigma_A^2 & \sigma_{AB} \\ \sigma_{AB} & \sigma_B^2 \end{array} \right) \right). \end{align*}\]
+Either we can allow for the random intercept and slope for each beach to be a draw from a bivariate normal distribution with possible correlations, or we can treat the random intercepts and slopes as independent.
+To write the first model in mixed-model notation, we might write \[\begin{align*} y_{ij} & \sim \mathcal{N}(A_i + B_i x_{ij}, \sigma_\varepsilon^2) \\ \left(\begin{array}{c} A \\ B \end{array} \right)_i & \stackrel{\text{iid}}{\sim} \mathcal{N}_2 \left(\left(\begin{array}{c} a \\ b \end{array} \right), \left(\begin{array}{cc} \sigma_A^2 & \sigma_{AB} \\ \sigma_{AB} & \sigma_B^2 \end{array} \right) \right). \end{align*}\] Here the \(B_i\) gives the slope for beach \(i\), and the pair \((A, B)_i\) is drawn from a bivarate Gaussian distribution with mean \((a,b)\).

 To fit the model using lmerTest::lmer, we use